-You can read about the way token standards work in out smart contracts article, but all you really need to know is that ERC20 tokens are the kind you see most frequently in crypto.
-Each has a pre-specified supply and purpose, while still relying on ETH for the gas (transaction fees) to deploy the contract.
-These tokens hold their own value separately from ETH, and can have hundreds of uses and applications.
+You can read about the way token standards work in our smart contracts article, but all you really need to know is that each ERC20 token has a pre-specified supply and purpose, while still relying on ETH for the gas (transaction fees) to deploy the contract.
+Still, these tokens hold their own value separately from ETH, and can have hundreds of uses and applications.
 Crypto projects use tokens to attract users and build communities, to supply liquidity, and to create governance structures.

 For an in-depth look at stablecoins, check out our stablecoin explainer.
 The short version is that stablecoins are a sub-genre of ERC20 tokens that maintain the same value by being pegged to a real-world asset, usually a fiat currency like the US dollar.
-Stablecoins create a safe space for investors and those looking to decentralize their financial lives to explore crypto in a less volatile, more familiar way.
+Stablecoins offer the opportunity to explore crypto in a less volatile, more familiar way.